Features of !SEMTools

 4. Click “Replace All”.
 Repeat until Excel says “No more replacements”.

-Remove extra spaces using replace
+Remove extra spaces in Excel using Find and replace tool

-Removing extra spaces between words using Find and Replace
+Removing extra spaces between words using Find and Replace tool

 This is necessary because some lines might contain three or more spaces in a row.